Sln-19/Arbiter_Implimentation/README.md

-# Car_Parking
+# Arbiter
-Verilog code to implement car parking.
+Verilog code to implement Round Robin Arbiter and Priority Arbiter along with test bench.